Economy of Bulgaria

 The strongest sectors in the economy are energy, mining, metallurgy, machine building, agriculture and tourism.
 Primary industrial exports are clothing, iron and steel, machinery and refined fuels.

-Sofia is the capital and economic heart of Bulgaria and home to most major Bulgarian and international companies operating in the country, as well as the Bulgarian National Bank and the Bulgarian Stock Exchange.Varna is the third-largest city in Bulgaria and the largest city on the Black Sea in Bulgaria.
+Sofia is the capital and economic heart of Bulgaria and home to most major Bulgarian and international companies operating in the country, as well as the Bulgarian National Bank and the Bulgarian Stock Exchange.
+Varna is the third largest city in Bulgaria and the largest city on the Black Sea in Bulgaria.

-The Bulgarian economy has developed significantly in the last 26 years, despite all difficulties after the disbandment of Comecon in 1991.
-In the early 1990s, the country's slow pace of privatization, contradictory government tax and investment policies, and bureaucratic red tape kept the foreign direct investment (FDI) among the lowest in the region.
+The Bulgarian economy has developed significantly in the last 26 years, despite difficulties following the disbandment of Comecon in 1991.
+In the early 1990s, the country's slow pace of privatization, contradictory government tax and investment policies, and bureaucratic red tape kept foreign direct investment (FDI) among the lowest in the region.
 Total FDI from 1991 through 1996 was $831 million.

 In December 1996, Bulgaria joined the World Trade Organization.
-In the years since 1997, Bulgaria begun to attract substantial foreign investment.
+In the years since 1997, Bulgaria has begun to attract substantial foreign investment.
 In 2004 alone, over 2.72 billion euro ($3.47 billion) were invested by foreign companies.
-In 2005, economists observed a slowdown to about 1.8 billion euro ($2.3 billion) in the FDI, which is attributed mainly to the end of the privatization of the major state-owned companies.
+In 2005, economists observed a slowdown to about 1.8 billion euro ($2.3 billion) in FDI, which is attributed mainly to the end of the privatization of the major state-owned companies.

-After joining the European Union in 2007, Bulgaria registered a peak in foreign investment of about 6 bln euro.
+After joining the European Union in 2007, Bulgaria registered a peak in foreign investment of about 6 billion euro.

-Low productivity and competitiveness on the European and world markets alike due to inadequate R&D funding, however, still remain a significant obstacle for foreign investment.
+Low productivity and competitiveness on the European and world markets alike due to inadequate R&D funding, however, still remain a significant obstacle to foreign investment.

-Nevertheless, according to the latest Annual report of the Economic Research Institute at the Bulgarian Academy of Sciences, the average salary in Bulgaria is a quarter (1/4) of the average salary in the European Union, and should be two times higher when the labour productivity is calculated in the formula.
+Nevertheless, according to the latest Annual report of the Economic Research Institute at the Bulgarian Academy of Sciences, the average salary in Bulgaria is a quarter (1/4) of the average salary in the European Union, and should be two times higher when labour productivity is factored into the formula.

 During the Great Recession, Bulgaria saw its economy decline by 5.5% in 2009, but quickly restored positive growth levels to 0.2% in 2010, in contrast to other Balkan countries.
-However, the growth continued to be weak in the following years, and GDP only reached pre-crisis levels in 2014.
+However, growth remained weak in the following years, and GDP only reached pre-crisis levels in 2014.